The Rules for Detecting Precancerous Growths

-C: Color—Precancerous moles may have a variety of colors, such as shades of brown, tan and/or black.
-A melanoma can be red, blue or other colors.
+C: Color—Precancerous moles may be found in a variety of colors, such as shades of brown, tan and/or black.
+A melanoma can be red, blue, or other colors.

-D: Diameter—A mole that is larger than the size of a pencil eraser is more likely to be precancerous or may be an early melanoma.
+D: Diameter—A mole that is larger than the size of a pencil eraser is more likely to be precancerous, or it may be an early melanoma.

-E: Evolving - Changes in the mole, such as shape, size, color or new symptoms, such as itching or bleeding indicates a potential precancerous mole.
+E: Evolving—Look for changes in the mole's shape, size, or color, as well as new symptoms such as itching or bleeding.
+These signs may indicate a potential precancerous mole.

 See a Dermatologist

 If you find a mole with any of the above traits, be sure to visit your dermatologist.
-If you do not already see a dermatologist, you can find a board-certified one in your area by using the Finder tool on AAD.org.
+If you do not have dermatologist, you can find a board-certified one in your area by using the Finder tool on AAD.org.
 Never try and remove moles yourself.

-Melanoma is easily cured when detected early so follow the ABCDEs above.
+Melanoma is easily cured when detected early, so follow the ABCDE Rules above.